 - If you are over age 59 ½ the principal converted can always be withdrawn from a Roth IRA if needed.

 - It usually makes sense to convert before age 72, when social security income, as well as RMDs, begin to increase your income considerably.

 - Beneficiaries of Roth IRAs will have RMDs, but they will remain income tax-free.

 Whether a Roth IRA conversion is right for you will depend on your current situation and your retirement goals.
-If you need more assistance in preparing your accounts for retirement, you can contact me here to set up a call.
+If you need more assistance in preparing your accounts for retirement, you can schedule a get acquainted meeting here.